 - Don’t go heavy on the batter.
 Shake off excess flour and excess egg mixture.

 - Do not overcrowd the pan.
 If the chicken pieces keep bumping against each other, odds are, their breading will start to peel off.

 - Get pre-cut chicken so you won’t have to do it all yourself.
 Check the wings, though, and be sure to cut off the tips at the last joint.
 This part is called the tip, and no one eats them.

 - Be sure the chicken is at room temperature.
 Frying cold chicken will result in uneven cooking.

-- For super-moist chicken, marinate the pieces in buttermilk for 30 minutes before frying.
+- Marinate the chicken in buttermilk.
 If you have the time, marinate them overnight.

 - Use a real cast-iron skillet or Dutch oven, as they conduct heat better.